-

 Feeding the Veins of the Earth (Grounded Angel), 2020Oil, Charcoal, India Ink on Unstretched Canvas100 x 84 in.

-254 x 213.4 cm© Imo Nse ImehPart of a narrative series that explores the idea of bearing witness to and experience of life as a Black man in America. , Description: Feeding the Veins of the Earth (Grounded Angel) "is part of the artist's narrative "Benediction" series.
+254 x 213.4 cmPFF500© Imo Nse ImehPart of a narrative series that explores the idea of bearing witness to and experience of life as a Black man in America. , Description: Feeding the Veins of the Earth (Grounded Angel) "is part of the artist's narrative "Benediction" series.
 The bodies of work tell the story of a group of angels that have been cast down to earth, and bound to the skins of black boys and men.
 Their task is to serve as witnesses to the traumas and triumphs that they experience while in this guise.
 In this painting, the angel figure kneels shirtless with his fists pressed to the ground with expressive splashes of red and gray ink over him.Provenance

 Purchased directly from artistExhibitions